Go To Top

 • Total settlement: $24,000

-While much of this settlement would be tax-exempt, there are parts of it that will require you to pay taxes.
-Let's break it down to see what is taxable.
+While much of this settlement would be tax-exempt, parts of it will require you to pay taxes.

 Car insurance settlement for repair or replacement of car or other property: Tax-exempt

-Regardless of the reason, you do not have to pay taxes on this type of compensation.
-You are no better off financially after the claim than you were before it, so this cannot be considered income.
-Your insurer simply made you whole after your loss.
+You do not have to pay taxes on compensation to repair or replace your car.
+You are no better off financially after the claim than before, so this isn't considered income.
+Your insurer made you whole after your loss.

-Using our example, if the insurance company determines your vehicle's value is $12,000, and it was totaled in an accident, it will write you a check for $12,000 minus your deductible, putting you back in the same financial place that you started before the accident.
-You have gained nothing financially (actually, you are slightly less wealthy after paying the deductible), so this isn't taxable income.
+Using our example, if the insurance company determines your vehicle's value is $12,000, and it was totaled in an accident, it will write you a check for $12,000 minus your deductibleThe deductible is the amount you pay out of pocket for a covered loss when you file a claim., putting you back in the same financial place that you started before the accident.
+You have gained nothing financially (you are slightly less wealthy after paying the deductible), so this isn't taxable income.

 Car insurance settlement for lost wages: Taxable

-A serious car accident can result in serious injuries, and if you are unable to work due to your injuries, you may be compensated by your insurer.
-In most cases, you will need to pay taxes on this compensation because it will be considered income.
+A serious car accident can result in serious injuries, and if you can't work due to your injuries, you may be compensated by your insurer.
+In most cases, you must pay taxes on this compensation because it will be considered income.

 Compensation for lost wages is intended to replace what you would have earned had you not been injured.
-If you don't make a complete recovery, you may also receive compensation for future lost wages.
+If you don't completely recover, you may also receive compensation for future lost wages.

 Let’s look at a few scenarios to illustrate how your tax rate and total settlement amount can be impacted.
 In these examples, assume you earn $37,000 a year and are in a 15% tax bracket: